moonclerk/developer/integration.md

-# Integrating with Your Site
+# Integrating With Your Site

 If you'd like to be able to programmatically track a user through the checkout process, this page is for you.